Effective communication: getting the message across

-A person’s tone of voice and facial expressions are also unfriendly.
-The assumption behind aggressive communication is “your needs don’t matter,” or “I win, and you lose.”
+A person’s tone of voice and facial expressions can also project unfriendliness.
+Aggressive communication can send the message “your needs don’t matter,” or “I win, and you lose.”

 Passive communication involves putting your needs last.
 When you communicate passively, you don’t express your thoughts or feelings or ask for what you want.
 When you use passive communication, it feels like others are walking all over you because you don’t assert your own needs.
 As a result, you might bottle things up and might feel resentful.
-The assumption behind passive communication is ”my needs don’t matter,” or “you win, and I lose.”
+Passive communication can send the message ”my needs don’t matter,” or “you win, and I lose.”

 Assertive communication involves clearly expressing what you think, how you feel and what you want, without demanding that you must have things your way.
 The basic underlying assumption is ”we both matter, so let’s try to work this out.”